sheikh92areeb/learn-python/Lesson-011/README.md

 Above code prints all the characters in the string name one by one!

-Note: we will discuss Loops in Detail if Loops Chapter
+Note: we will discuss Loops in Detail in Loops Chapter

 [Code](https://github.com/sheikh92areeb/learn-python/tree/main/Lesson-011/main.py)